 This design has been around for decades, so they are well-proven over time.
 A heavy-gauge precision-cut rubber wiper blade resists tearing in sub-zero temperatures, and each part comes with a pre-attached adaptor to make installation quick and easy.
 The wiper is made from coated steel for strength and performance as well as corrosion resistance.

 The Storm from Michelin is a hybrid design that combines some of the best features of the beam style with the best of the conventional models.
 Under the strong plastic outer cover is a mechanical arm that has multiple pivot points.
 There is also a beam-like spring, which helps keep the blade tight to your windshield glass, and the pivots allow it to maintain that pressure across the entire length, even if your windshield has compound curves that are difficult for either design to follow on their own.

-The hard segmented plastic cover, instead of the usual rubber boot, keeps snow and ice from building up around the pivots which maintains function even in cold weather.
+Instead of the usual rubber boot, a hard segmented plastic cover keeps snow and ice from building up around the pivots, maintaining function even in cold weather.
 It also helps clear heavier snow from the glass.

 Michelin says the wipers have WeatherShield Technology that helps to repel rain, snow, and ice from the blade cover, which further helps protect the wiper and keep it functioning well below the freezing mark.